NihaalChowdary/Wind-speed-prediction/README.md

 Wind energy is a vital renewable resource, and accurate wind speed predictions are crucial for optimizing wind farm operations.
 This project introduces a **Cascading Workflow** that enhances prediction accuracy by combining the outputs of different models in a sequence.
 The cascading approach is compared against traditional methods to demonstrate its superior performance in scheduling turbine maintenance and improving power output predictions.

 ## Dataset
+The data has been collected from European data center at 10 meter level.
 The dataset used for this study includes the following meteorological variables:
 - **Temperature**
 - **Soil Temperature**